-It will involve a lot of work, as you will be responsible for packing, loading, unloading and unpacking.
+It will involve a lot of work, as you will be responsible for packing, loading, unloading, and unpacking.
 But families can get everyone to chip in, while individuals and couples can always enlist help from their friends.

 Contact movers who provide the sole service of moving your items from your current residence to the place where you are moving.
-You will get far lower quotes, as compared services that include loading and/or packing.
+You will get far lower quotes, as compared to services that include loading and/or packing.

-iMoving.com offers residential and commercial customers who are moving to Texas an easy platform to handle their upcoming local or long distance move.
+iMoving.com offers residential and commercial customers who are moving to Texas an easy platform to handle their upcoming local or long-distance move.
 It takes less than a minute to enter information onto our site and get a list of five or six reputable movers who can handle your move.

-With a proper understanding of the differences between various moving services, you are better prepared to deal with local or long distance movers.
+With a proper understanding of the differences between various moving services, you are better prepared to deal with local or long-distance movers.
 You are aware of any issues involved with moving to Texas, while you can be sure to take steps to save money on your upcoming move.